-It is an objective of the Council to limit the number of additional residential units within Zone 1 (MIC) and Zone 2 (MOC) to circa 1,300 residential units.
-Of these 1,300 residential units, 835 have planning permission as of October 2014.
-This scale of residential development accords with the SUFP 2011.
+It is an objective of the Council to limit the quantum of residential units within Zone 1 (MIC) and Zone 2 (MOC) to what has been permitted to date.

-It is an objective of the Council to require all residential development within the Plan boundary to benefit from the public open space requirements set down in the Dún Laoghaire-Rathdown County Development Plan.
+It is an objective of the Council to require all residential development within the Plan boundary to benefit from Class 2 communal open space in accordance with the rate of space set down in Section 16.6.3 of the County Development Plan 2010-2016.
 The applicant shall set out clearly in any proposed development, how this requirement is being addressed.
-Where the Planning Authority agrees it is not possible to provide meaningful and useable public open space or where a specific local objective requires, the applicant shall provide indoor community facilities (e.g. community rooms, indoor active recreational uses for residents) or a financial contribution in lieu of open space, the nature of which should be agreed with the Planning Authority at pre planning stage.
+Where it is not possible to provide meaningful and usable Class 2 open space or where a specific local objective requires, the applicant shall provide indoor community facilities (e.g. community rooms, indoor active recreational uses for residents), the nature of which should be agreed with the Planning Authority at pre planning stage.

-It is an objective of the Council to require all residential developments to provide private open space in accordance with the requirements set down in the Dún Laoghaire-Rathdown County Development Plan.
+It is an objective of the Council to require all residential developments to provide private open space in accordance with the requirements set down in Section 16.3.2 and 16.3.3 of the Dún Laoghaire-Rathdown County Development Plan 2010-2016.

-It is an objective of the Council to require, enterprise and employment development (including retail) to provide 10-15% of the site as outdoor amenity open space for the passive enjoyment of the employees, excluding suitable boundary treatments, which may take the form of suitable set back, tree planting / boundary landscaping.
-In Zones 1 (MIC) and 2 (MOC) due to high plot ratios and the creation of streets it may not be feasible or appropriate to provide outdoor amenity open space accessible to all employees.
-In this case the amenity open space shall be provided: by way of investment in quality public realm; the provision of set backs; roof gardens, balconies for use by employees and where a specific objective requires the provision of an urban plaza.
-Where amenity open space becomes part of the public realm e.g. street set back or urban plaza, the Council may take this in charge.
+It is an objective of the Council to require, enterprise and employment development (including retail) to provide 10-15% of the site as outdoor amenity space for the passive enjoyment of the employees (Class 2 open space), excluding suitable boundary treatments, which may take the form of suitable set back, tree planting /boundary landscaping.
+In Zones 1 (MIC) and 2 (MOC) due to high plot ratios and the creation of streets it may not be feasible or appropriate to provide outdoor amenity space accessible to all employees.
+In this case the amenity associated with Class 2 open space shall be provided: by way of investment in quality public realm; the provision of set backs; roof gardens, balconies for use by employees and where a specific objective requires the provision of an urban plaza.
+Where Class 2 open space becomes part of the public realm e.g. street set back or urban plaza, the Council may take this in charge.